-[Editor’s note: This story was previously published in November 2018.
-While it has been edited and republished, some nonessential information may no longer be current.]
+Editor’s note: This story was previously published in May 2019.
+It has been edited and republished.

 No matter where we are in the investing cycle, dividend stocks never go out of style.
 However, it’s during times of unpredictability that investors seek out dividend aristocrats.
 But despite, there are other dividend stocks out there that are still worth checking out despite not being in this exclusive club.

 Regardless of the dividend stock’s status, investors must consider the following when looking at good dividend stocks to buy: Investors should select a company that has a history of steady increases in dividend distributions, has growing cash flow every year and is still trading a discount or up to fair value.

 With that in mind, here are the seven dividend stocks that are worth your money: